 Consider leveraging the power of an AI chatbot.
-A chatbot embodies a brand while ‘chatting’ with a prospect because it represents the brand to your customer, and helps emphasize your SaaS brand’s image.
-They can help reduce support tickets, build brand relationships, and act as an internal wiki for getting your content in front of the customer.
+A chatbot embodies a brand while ‘chatting’ with a prospect because it represents the brand to your customer, and can help improve your brand image.
+They can help reduce support tickets, build brand relationships, and act as an internal wiki for getting your content in front of its destined user.

 Fortunately, SaaS businesses generally have a unique opportunity where a brand can create integrations (or add-ons) to the brand’s main product.
 Most SaaS companies typically have additional products that go alongside the main product, so integration shouldn’t be that big a challenge anyway.

 As a starting point, reach out to your customers for feedback on improvements they’d like to see in your product.
 Ask users what their current tech stack looks like, and what they’d like your product to be able to ‘speak’ to.

 If your brand offers a single, standalone product, ask if other brands want to integrate their products with yours, provided there’s a good fit, of course.
 Once you’ve got these integrations in place, capitalize on their release with co-marketing campaigns.

 Many SaaS products are available as a free trial.
 Once the free trial ends, customers may decide against buying the product.
 This could be for multiple reasons: failed onboarding, not reaching an Aha! moment, no longer needing the product, the cost outweighing the benefits.
 The list is long and beating customer churn as a SaaS business is tough.

 If you see this happening, don’t abandon users just yet.
 Use lead nurturing strategies.
 Craft a personalized message telling them how your product may be helpful to them in a different way, use any data you have from their use of your product and translate that data into USPs.